replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 running `kubectl version`.
 The other default collector is `clusterResources` which collects information about resources of several known types across all namespaces that the user has access to.
-You can also add customer collectors, which will look at later in the lab.
+You can also add custom collectors, which we'll look at later in the lab.

 The majority of your work on preflight checks will be with the